-Venturing into buying a vintage car is always exciting, it is a new possibility to own a piece of automotive history.
+Venturing into buying a classic car is always exciting, it is a new possibility to own a piece of automotive history.
 Restrain your enthusiasm for a bit, making a rushed decision is usually a poor strategy.
-Unless, of course, a car you’re after only comes up for sale once in a few decades and you must act quickly.
+Unless, of course, a model you’re after only appears in classic cars for sale listing once in a few decades and you must act quickly.
 In other cases, it often pays taking your time to get your priorities straight and thoroughly inspect the prospective purchase.
 Here are our pointers for making your next classic car purchase easier.

 Before embarking on a classic car hunt, you must clarify what exactly you’re after.
 Does the car have to have matching numbers?
 Will it bother you that it had an engine swapped out during its lifetime?
 Are you ok with the car having modernized brakes or A/C?
 Older cars have almost inevitably been tinkered with, often ending up with unoriginal pieces.
 While those may become a hurdle when entering a classic car concourse, they may not hurt the driving experience.
 Quite the opposite, modern amenities such as tires or struts can make driving safer and more pleasant.